-4.3.26 SLOVENIA
+4.3.27 SLOVENIA

-Criminal Code, 2008 (amended 2009) 127
+Criminal Code, 2008 (amended 2009) 132

 FGM not mentioned explicitly.
 FGM would be prosecuted under Article 123 (grievous bodily harm) and Article 124 (especially grievous bodily harm).
-128
+133

-(1) Whoever inflicts bodily harm on another person or damages his/her health to such an extent that this might place the life of the injured person in danger or cause the destruction or permanent serious impairment of an organ or part of the body, the temporary serious weakness of a vital part or organ of the body, the temporary loss of his ability to work, the permanent or serious temporary diminution of his ability to work, his temporary disfigurement, or serious temporary or less severe but permanent damage to the health of the injured person shall be sentenced to imprisonment for not less than six months and not more than five years.
+- (1) Whoever inflicts bodily harm on another person or damages his/her health to such an extent that this might place the life of the injured person in danger or cause the destruction or permanent serious impairment of an organ or part of the body, the temporary serious weakness of a vital part or organ of the body, the temporary loss of his ability to work, the permanent or serious temporary diminution of his ability to work, his temporary disfigurement, or serious temporary or less severe but permanent damage to the health of the injured person shall be sentenced to imprisonment for not less than six months and not more than five years. - (2) If the injury under the preceding paragraph results in the death of the injured person the perpetrator shall be sentenced to imprisonment for not less than one and not more than ten years.